-If you want to offer the gift of a basketmaking workshop, I offer gift vouchers to the value of a half-day or evening (£40) / a one-day (£75) / or a two-day workshop( (£125).
+If you want to offer the gift of a basketmaking workshop, I offer gift vouchers to the value of a one-day (£75) or a two-day workshop( (£125) or for private workshops for a group (see below).
 Please contact me to arrange.

 NEW for 2021 - PROGRESSIVE BASKETMAKING COURSES

 I am often asked if I could run on-going courses as well as one-day workshops.
 Now, the answer is yes!

 I have designed a set of courses for those who want to learn all about basketmaking right from the first steps through to independently producing baskets on their own, going into much more detail than is possible on a one-day workshop.
 Each course comprises four full-day sessions, held at monthly intervals, specifically so that students can devote time to practising and reinforcing their learning at home.
 Subsequent courses follow on from each other, so it is essential that students start with the first course (Beginners' Basketmaking) to ensure they have acquired all the necessary skills before moving on.

 I am running two Beginners' Basketmaking Courses in May, one course on Thursdays and another on Sundays.
 This course introduces willow, how to source it and prepare it for weaving, learning about tools, basket construction, and learning and perfecting the correct techniques and hand positioning to create perfect bases, symmetrical shaping and tight weaving, with tips and tricks along the way.
 At the end of this course participants will have constructed numerous items and be confident in making a round basket with a simple handle on their own.